bradleyg/nserv/README.markdown

 Nserv wants to be a [Heroku](http://www.heroku.com/) / [No.de](https://no.de/) / [AppFog](http://appfog.com/) style PaaS for deploying node.js applciations which can be hosted on your own servers.
 Nserv uses [nodejitsu](http://nodejitsu.com/#technology) applications [forever](https://github.com/indexzero/forever) and [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) so is running almost entirely on nodejs.
+A total works in progress, probably with a lot of bugs.

 ## Features:
 * Easy install in three lines